n8henrie/n8henrie.github.io/_posts/2015-05-10-better-bootstrap-file-upload-button.md

 ## #6

-Now we just use some CSS (SCSS in my case) to hide the ugly input button and give its new `Browse...` button the nice white color of Bootstrap’s `btn-default` in `style.css`:
+Now we just use some CSS (SCSS in my case) to hide the ugly input button and give its new `Browse...` button the nice white color of Bootstrap's `btn-default` in `style.css`:

 ```css
 #browsebutton {